guptasu/mixer/doc/dev/adapter-development-walkthrough.md

 tail $MIXER_REPO/adapter/mysampleadapter/out.txt
 ```

 # Step 9: Cleanup

 Delete the adapter/mysampleadapter` `directory and undo the edits made inside the adapter/BUILD file.

 # Step 10: Next

-Next step is to integrate your adapter into a build of Mixer.
-Details on how to build a Mixer with a custom adapters are explained in the [how to build a mixer section](https://docs.google.com/document/d/1rKPt2Z2acy4pRwcvScPa-Na-EnU-6poGR-Rj_fZtaIc/edit#heading=h.enwekb8t755e)**.**
+Next step is to build your own adapter and integrate with  Mixer.
+Refer to [Developer's guide](./adapters.md) for necessary details.